LukeGrahamLandry/franca/devlog.md

 with how my `#target_os` allows comptime execution with cross compilation. they have one set of struct definitions that user code imports and when you call a function they're translated to the native ones as needed. very good. ten stars.

-- they still use `#ifdef arch`, including in structs which is unfortunate. even public ones: sigcontext. so it doesn't completly free me of needing to sema twice to get different field offsets but it's still an improvement
-- there's a bunch of special cases for their own stuff
-  - zipos (tho that's kinda cool, i probably want to keep that)
-  - an error message that suggests you try a different version of redbean
-  - sys_execve execs `/usr/bin/ape` if the bytes in the file start with thier initials
-- heavier runtime than i expected (tho the trace ones are optional)
-  - `--strace` is just they call ~fprintf when it's turned on
-  - `__morph_begin` is pretty invasive
-    - `--ftrace` is the compiler leaves nops at the begining of functions and then the runtime reads its own elf headers to get find all the functions and rewrite them to call ~fprintf so it has to call pthread_jit_write_protect_np
-    - tls on amd64 starts at __executable_start and looks for the code sequence it knows the compiler generates for tls accesses and rewrites them.
-  - they have to un-leb the syscall numbers before calling your main()
-- they still depend on a blessed xcode to compile ape-m1.c to fill a Syslib struct with apple's blessed function pointers.
-  - which i fine, im not as excited about the single exe thing as they are. i'd rather just keep doing mach-o like i do now. but that also means i have to replace any of thier runtime stuff that tries to read the elf headers.
-- dlopen() isn't supported on x86-64 MacOS
-- they use inline assembly which my import_c doesn't support.
-  - tho they stole chibicc just like i did and they have some `!defined(__chibicc__)` so maybe i could steal their changes to make that work.
-  - most of it is just for doing syscall/svc
-- `tinymath` is musl and arm's stuff
-- they've got a bunch of extra stuff that isn't libc in the folder called libc. i guess it's probably good stuff, so maybe that's what i want, but i'd rather it be sorted differently.
-- they've kinda already done the whole thing i want to do with this project. like take a little self contained slice of interesting things in the universe that you can cross compile to all the sane targets. maybe that's a bit disheartening.
-  - their "build from source" instructions starts with downloading a 1.3GB personal copy of clang so that makes me feel a bit better.
-- they've aggressively bought into the tiny files compilation model. like one per libc function so it can build one .o file per libc function.]
-  - heh, i don't need cached compliation, i need cached concatenate the files so you don't have to reopen them all
-  - you have to scroll past reincluding things so many times. the lines in lib/(.h+.c) files are (1217+9380)/(46828+123927) = 6% `#include` (counted after collapsing most of the licence headers).
-- they do `_weaken` and `__static_yoink` a lot which looks kinda messy but is a good way to solve the bloat problem (like as you add new runtime stuff, you need to add support code for it elsewhere and then you're stuck doing that whether you use the runtime or not) which i've thought about didn't have a solution for.
-- the math stuff has hella tables of magic numbers

 So if i wanted to do this and get rid of the libc bindings in franca, that either means adding import_c to the core compiler or using it to